 Generational and legacy wealth is accumulated during one generation and passed down to the next, typically upon death.
 In this way, generational wealth provides financial stability for the earners and their families up to the next generation.

-Typically, generational wealth is free of encumbrances, meaning that it’s essentially “free” money used to maintain or improve the quality of living for the next generation.
+Typically, generational wealth is free of encumbrances, meaning that it’s essentially “free” money used to maintain or improve the next generation’s quality of living.
 The legacy funds can be used to fund academic opportunities, secure housing, jumpstart a business, and more.

 Generational wealth provides a distinct advantage to its recipients.
 As many opportunities, such as a college education, extracurricular activities, travel, and entrepreneurship, require significant financing.
-Recipients have access to these opportunities, as generational wealth allows them to pursue them solely on the basis that they can afford them.
+Recipients have access to these opportunities, as generational wealth allows them to pursue them solely because they can afford them.

 The Wealth Gap

-In the U.S., there is a significant generational wealth gap that has allowed those with generational wealth to acquire and accumulate it.
+There is a significant generational wealth gap in the U.S. that has allowed those with generational wealth to acquire and accumulate it.
 In contrast, those without generational wealth continue to struggle to get by.
 Generally, the evidence of a generational wealth gap is starkest between Black and white families.

 - The Congressional failure of the Freedman’s Savings Bank